WebAssembly/spec/spectec/test-prose/TEST.md

     1) Return [$ictz_($size(Inn), iN)].
   e.
 If (unop_u1 = POPCNT), then:
     1) Return [$ipopcnt_($size(Inn), iN)].
-2. Assert: Due to validation, the type of t_u1 is Fnn.
+2. Assert: Due to validation, t_u1 is Fnn.
 3. Let Fnn be t_u1.
 4. Let fN be c_u1.
 5. If (unop_u1 = ABS), then: